DataDog/integrations-extras/emqx/README.md

 ### Configuration

-1. Edit the `emqx/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your EMQX performance data.
+1. Edit the `emqx/conf.yaml` file, located in the `conf.d/` folder at the root of your Agent's configuration directory, to start collecting your EMQX performance data.

 2. [Restart the Agent][4].